steeleduncan/cix/Readme.md

 ## Things Cix does

-- Watches a repository
+- **Watches repositories**
-- Runs tests with `nix flake check`
+- **Runs tests** with `nix flake check`
-- Pushes a commit status to Github so you can see if the tests are running, passed or failed
+- **Pushes a commit status to Github** so you can see if the tests are running, passed or failed
+- **Catches up** Cix doesn't need to be online when the commit is made, so if you only have your machine on part the time, when it first checks it will enumerate and test all commits made since it was last on

 Cix will run tests for every commit, not just the latest commit pushed.
 However it won't run tests for commits before it was activated